encode/databases/docs/contributing.md

 # Contibuting

-All contributions to *databases* are welcomed!
+All contributions to *databases* are welcome!

 ## Issues